gkaggarwal/Proposed-Chosen-Plaintext-Attack/README.md

 ## 📁 Repository Structure

-- `1_encryption_scheme.ipynb`: Implements the original template-based TMS encryption scheme using a fixed binary pattern and SHAKE-256-generated bitstream.
+- `1 Existing_Scheme.ipynb`: Implements the original template-based TMS encryption scheme using a fixed binary pattern and SHAKE-256-generated bitstream.
-- `2_template_recovery_attack.ipynb`: Demonstrates the proposed offline attack that recovers the embedding templates used in the encrypted TMS bitstream using only two known plaintext inputs.
+- `2 Proposed_Attack.ipynb`: Demonstrates the proposed offline attack that recovers the embedding templates used in the encrypted TMS bitstream using only two known plaintext inputs.
-- `3_template_coverage_analysis.ipynb`: Statistically analyzes the probability of finding template patterns of varying lengths (1–20 bits) in a 128-bit SHAKE-256-generated random stream.
+- `3 Template_Coverage_Analysis.ipynb`: Statistically analyzes the probability of finding template patterns of varying lengths (1–20 bits) in a 128-bit SHAKE-256-generated random stream.

 ## 🚀 Getting Started